-The economic costs of sexual harassment: a new study of almost 200 sexual harassment scandals at publicly traded companies finds that they result in an initial loss of 1.5% of that company’s market value (on average), equivalent to $450 million.
+A new study of almost 200 sexual harassment scandals at publicly traded companies finds that on average, a #metoo scandal means an initial loss of 1.5% of that company’s market value (on average), equivalent to $450 million.
 In the long term, the affected firms recovered only about half of that lost value.

 Those are the results of a new study that appeared on January 6 in the Journal of Corporate Finance.

 The study also found greater losses when the scandal involved the firm’s CEO.
 Excessive media attention also increased the loss in value.
 The losses were smaller when the firm disclosed the scandal itself.

 Lots of prior research has found significant losses in company value as a result of corporate malfeasance.
 But the specific impact of what a sexual harassment scandal means for a company’s value had not yet been studied.
 That was reason enough for the authors of the current paper to investigate.

 For their study, the team of researchers from Denmark looked at almost 200 sexual harassment incidents that took place at publicly traded companies.